 The winners of the 2016 Waterhouse Natural Science Art Prize were announced on 9 June 2016, with Julia deVille winning the open category award for her work Neapolitan Bonbonaparte and Dan Power winning the emerging artist award for his work G[RAZED].
-Winners of the people's choice and scientists' choice awards will be announced on 21 July 2016.
+Ulan Murray was named winner of both the People's Choice Dr Wendy Wickes Memoriam Prize and Scientists' Choice Award announced on 21 July 2016.

 Competition entry FAQ